How to Avoid Probate in Ontario

-Other methods that the Ministry of Finance uses to determine true ownership of funds include determining who originally contributed the funds, who is paying income tax on the gains, and who is actually using the funds.
+In the event of an audit, the Ministry of Finance uses a number of methods to determine true ownership of funds, including determining who originally contributed the funds, who is paying income tax on the gains, and who is actually using or benefiting from the funds.

-If there are better options available, it is not generally recommended to list someone other than your spouse as a joint owner of a bank account or an investment account.
-There are a number of inherent dangers in this, including the fact that the “joint owner” has full, legal, unrestricted access to the funds, and the account would be at risk to the joint owner’s creditors or a divorce settlement.
+It is not generally recommended, in the legal community, to list someone other than your spouse as a joint owner of a bank account or an investment account, especially when there are better options available.
+There are a number of inherent dangers in joint ownership, including the fact that the “joint owner” has full, legal, unrestricted access to the funds, and the account would be at risk to the joint owner’s creditors or a potential divorce settlement.

 Bank accounts or investment accounts jointly owned by people who are not legal spouses are often referred to by lawyers as “litigation goldmines” because they create situations that are highly contestable by other family members and are unlikely to hold up in court — or an audit by the Ministry of Finance.
 The lawyers will ultimately be the only winners in such a scenario.

 The Ontario Ministry of Finance has full investigative powers and can perform a full audit of anyone they choose to ensure that all of their rules have been followed and the correct amount of taxes have been remitted.
 The onus to prove that the facts are indeed what was stated is on the Estate Trustee, who will be held personally liable in the event of a mistake or misstatement.